Canacompost-Systems-Inc/microcontroller/docs/endpoints/getSensorState.md

-# GET System Snapshot
+# GET Sensor State

-Get the data values of a specific sensor.
+Get the data values (state) of a specific sensor.

 | Parameter | Value | # Bytes |
 |-----------|-------|-------|